EQEmu/eqemu-docs-v2/docs/categories/spells/client-spell-id-limitations.md

 If you make ANY changes to the spells on your server, you will have to generate a new `spells_us.txt` file.
 It is important to note that your database probably has MANY spells inside, as EQEmu attempts to support all of the spells that are available.

-{% hint style="info" %}
+!!! info

     If you're creating your own `spells_us.txt` file, please make sure that the maximum id of the spells in your `spells_new` database table is below the value listed below.
-{% endhint %}

 | **Client** | **Max Spell ID** |
 | :--- | :--- |